 - 2 teaspoons vanilla extract

-- 2 cups Pamela’s Gluten Free Baking & Pancake Mix (see note #3 below)
+- 2 cups Pamela’s Gluten-Free Baking & Pancake Mix (Do not use a different gluten-free flour for these cookies!
+See note #3 below.)

 - Maldon Sea Salt Flakes (optional)